 Terms & Conditions

-These conditions apply to all quotations, offers, agreements and deliveries of services or goods by or on behalf of the seller.
+1. These General Terms and Conditions shall apply to all quotations, offers, Agreements and deliveries of services or goods by or on behalf of the Seller.

 Article 3: Payment

-If the buyer defaults, the seller will proceed to collect the debt.
-The costs related to that collection are for the account of the buyer.
+- If the Other Party defaults, the Seller will proceed to collect the debt.
+The costs related to that collection are for the account of the Other Party.
 These collection costs are calculated on the basis of the Reimbursement for Extrajudicial Collection Costs Decree.

-In the event of liquidation, bankruptcy, seizure or suspension of payment of the buyer, the claims of the seller on the buyer are immediately claimable.
+- In the event of liquidation, bankruptcy, seizure or suspension of payment of the Other Party, the claims of the Seller on the Other Party are immediately claimable.

-If the buyer refuses his cooperation in the execution of the order by the seller, he is still obliged to pay the agreed price to the seller.
+- If the Other Party refuses his cooperation in the execution of the order by the Seller, he is still obliged to pay the agreed price to the Seller.

 Article 4: Offers, quotations and price

-Delivery times in quotations are indicative and do not give the buyer the right to dissolution or compensation if they are exceeded, unless the parties have explicitly agreed otherwise in writing.
+2. Delivery times in quotations are indicative and do not give the Other Party the right to dissolution or compensation if they are exceeded, unless the parties have explicitly agreed otherwise in writing.

 Article 5: Right of withdrawal

-After receiving the order, the consumer is entitled to dissolve the agreement within 14 days without giving any reason (right of withdrawal).
-The period starts from the moment that the (entire) order is received by the consumer.
+1. After receiving the order, the Other Party is entitled to dissolve the agreement within 14 days without giving any reason (right of withdrawal).
+The period starts from the moment that the (entire) order is received by the Other Party.

-The consumer can use a seller’s withdrawal form.
-The seller is obliged to make this available to the buyer immediately after the buyer’s request.
+3. The Other Party can use a Seller’s withdrawal form.
+The Seller is obliged to make this available to the Other Party immediately after the Other Party’s request.

-During the cooling-off period, the consumer will handle the product and the packaging with care.
-He will only unpack or use the product to the extent necessary to assess whether he wishes to keep the product.
-If he exercises his right of withdrawal, he will return the unused and undamaged product with all supplied accessories and – if reasonably possible – in the original shipping packaging to the seller, in accordance with the reasonable and clear instructions provided by the entrepreneur.
+- If the Other Party exercises his right of withdrawal, he will return the unused and undamaged product with all supplied accessories and – if reasonably possible – in the original shipping packaging to the Seller, in accordance with the reasonable and clear instructions provided by the Seller.

 Article 6: Amendment of the agreement

-If the parties agree that the agreement will be amended or supplemented, the time of completion of the implementation may be affected.
-The seller will inform the buyer of this as soon as possible.
+2. If the parties agree that the agreement will be amended or supplemented, the time of completion of the implementation may be affected.
+The Seller will inform the Other Party of this as soon as possible.

-If the change or supplement to the agreement has financial and / or qualitative consequences, the seller will inform the buyer in writing in advance.
+3. If the change or supplement to the agreement has financial and / or qualitative consequences, the Seller will inform the Other Party in writing in advance.

-If the parties have agreed on a fixed price, the seller will indicate to what extent the change or supplement to the agreement will result in this price being exceeded.
+4. If the parties have agreed on a fixed price, the Seller will indicate to what extent the change or supplement to the agreement will result in this price being exceeded.

-Contrary to the provisions of the third paragraph of this article, the seller cannot charge additional costs if the change or supplement is the result of circumstances that can be attributed to him.
+5. The Seller cannot charge additional costs if the change or supplement is the result of circumstances that can be attributed to Seller.

 Article 9: Samples and models

-If a sample or model has been shown or provided to the buyer, then it is presumed to have been provided only as an indication, without the goods to be delivered having to meet that.
-This is different if the parties have expressly agreed that the item to be delivered will correspond to this.
+1. If a sample or model has been shown or provided to the Other Party, then it is presumed to have been provided only as an indication, without the goods to be delivered having to meet that quality standard.
+This is different if the parties have expressly agreed that the item to be delivered will correspond to this quality standard.

-Delivery takes place “ex factory / store / warehouse”.
-This means that all costs are for buyer.
+1. Delivery takes place “ex factory / store / warehouse”.
+This means that all costs are for Other Party.

-The buyer is obliged to take delivery of the goods at the moment that the seller delivers them to him or has them delivered, or at the time when these goods are made available to him in accordance with the agreement.
+2. The Other Party is obliged to take delivery of the goods at the moment that the Seller delivers them to him or has them delivered, or at the time when these goods are made available to him in accordance with the agreement.

-If the buyer refuses to take delivery or is negligent in providing information or instructions that are necessary for the delivery, the seller is entitled to store the item for the account and risk of the buyer.
+3. If the Other Party refuses to take delivery or is negligent in providing information or instructions that are necessary for the delivery, the Seller is entitled to store the item for the account and risk of the Other Party.

-If the goods are delivered, the seller is entitled to charge any delivery costs.
+4. If the goods are delivered, the Seller is entitled to charge any delivery costs.

-If the seller needs information from the buyer for the implementation of the agreement, the delivery time starts after the buyer has made this information available to the seller.
+5. If the Seller needs information from the Other Party for the implementation of the agreement, the delivery time starts after the Other Party has made this information available to the Seller.

-A delivery period specified by the seller is indicative.
+6. A delivery period specified by the Seller is indicative.
 This is never a deadline.
-If the period is exceeded, the buyer must give the seller written notice of default.
+If the period is exceeded, the Other Party must give the Seller written notice of default.

-The seller is entitled to deliver the goods in parts, unless the parties have agreed otherwise in writing or do not attribute independent value to partial delivery.
-Upon delivery in parts, the seller is entitled to invoice these parts separately.
+7. The Seller is entitled to deliver the goods in parts, unless the parties have agreed otherwise in writing or do not attribute independent value to partial delivery.
+Upon delivery in parts, the Seller is entitled to invoice these parts separately.